learning-zone/java-basics/README.md

 }
 ```

+**2. Dynamic Class Loading:**

-**Dynamic Class Loading**: Loading classes use `Class.forName()` method.
+Loading classes use `Class.forName()` method.
 Dynamic class loading is done when the name of the class is not known at compile time.

 ```java
 Class.forName (String className);
 ```

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

 ## Q. ***What is the difference between transient and volatile variable in Java?***

+**1. Transient:**

-**Transient**: The transient modifier tells the Java object serialization subsystem to exclude the field when serializing an instance of the class.
+The transient modifier tells the Java object serialization subsystem to exclude the field when serializing an instance of the class.
 When the object is then deserialized, the field will be initialized to the default value; i.e. null for a reference type, and zero or false for a primitive type.

 ```java
 public transient int limit = 55;   // will not persist public int b;   // will persist
 ```

+**2. Volatile:**

-**Volatile**: The volatile modifier tells the JVM that writes to the field should always be synchronously flushed to memory, and that reads of the field should always read from memory.
+The volatile modifier tells the JVM that writes to the field should always be synchronously flushed to memory, and that reads of the field should always read from memory.
 This means that fields marked as volatile can be safely accessed and updated in a multi-thread application without using native or standard library-based synchronization.

 ```java
 public class MyRunnable implements Runnable {
    private volatile boolean active;